Azure/azure-sdk-for-js/sdk/core/core-rest-pipeline/documentation/pipeline.md

 When configuring additional policies the following execution positions can be specified

 - `perCall` - When a policy is assigned a `perCall` position, it will be run once before sending the request.
 If the request needs to be retried, the policy will not be called again.
-- `perRetry` - When a policy is assigned a `perRetry` position, the policy will be executed before sending each request re-try.
+- `perRetry` - When a policy is assigned a `perRetry` position, the policy will be executed again before each new request is sent.

 ```typescript
 type SendRequest = (request: PipelineRequest) => Promise<PipelineResponse>;